muggy8/improbable/have-and-havenot/dEUBB5Iq.md

 The source of these abilities was, unmistakeably, the faculty members of the school.

-Ethan was already giving his speech in the middle of the field when Phanna and I got close to the school ground.
+Ethan was already giving his speech in the middle of the field when Phanna and I got close to the school grounds.

 I didn't want to draw attention to us so I activated Camouflage to hide Phanna and me as we made our approach.